 Made In USA

-The Titan Mattress is available online through a dedicated Titan website by Brooklyn Bedding and Amazon.
+The Titan Plus is available online through a dedicated Titan website by Brooklyn Bedding and Amazon.
 Brooklyn Bedding also sells their mattresses at their brick-and-mortar stores in Arizona and Utah.

 Where Do They Ship?

-Brooklyn Bedding ships the Titan anywhere in the U.S. or Canada.
+Brooklyn Bedding ships the Titan Plus anywhere in the U.S. or Canada.

 White Glove Delivery

-White glove delivery is not currently available for the Titan.
+White glove delivery is not currently available for the Titan Plus.